FistOfHit/StrangeAttractors/README.md

 usually.
 This is explained in the final report, so dont worry too much but as long as your results look something like the above, you've quite likely found a non-chaotic strange attractor!

+## Contributing ##

 If you'd like to take part in the search for SNA's (strange non-chaotic attractors, not a species of alien sadly) then feel free to use all my code and trawl through infinite parameter space to your hearts content.
 If you do come across strong evidence for one, then please let me know about it! (seriously, email me at hitesh.kumar15@imperial.ac.uk)

+Feel free to fork and make pull requests as you wish, and perhaps even create a simple database to store interesting points in parameter space.

 ## Credits ##
 I worked on this project under the supervision of Dr. P. Ramsden, who supported me through many difficult parts of the project and